 Flavio Morales, Executive Vice President, Endemol Shine Latino, U.S. Initiatives

-Flavio Morales serves as Executive Vice President, Endemol Shine Latino, U.S. Initiatives, since November 2015.
+Flavio Morales has served as Executive Vice President, Endemol Shine Latino, U.S. Initiatives, since November 2015.

 Morales, an experienced programming executive and producer, is developing unscripted, scripted and digital content aimed at the U.S. Hispanic/English-speaking marketplace.

 In 2008, Morales was honored with a prestigious NAMIC Vision Award, which celebrates and recognizes the cable industry's commitment to quality and diversity, and in 2009, he was selected as one of Multichannel News' 40 Under 40 visionaries.
 In 2006, Morales won a Peabody Award for his work on the documentary, "For My Country?
 Latinos in the Military."